 Despite the do-it-yourself nature of most of the maintenance, it is also wise to occasionally call on professional help to check up on the solar panels, especially if the panels are installed on a very high roof that isn’t easily accessible.
 These professionals can analyze and assess any internal fault that may be taking place inside the solar panels.
 They can also evaluate the overall output and efficiency, and advise you on how to properly ensure that your solar panels last for an even longer period.

 Longevity of Solar Panels

-When it comes to guarantee, when properly installed and maintained, solar panels can last for as long as 20 years.
-In these 20 years, you will have significantly reduced your utility bills, generated a large amount of electricity, and provided enough clean energy to benefit your community.
+When it comes to guaranteeing, solar panels can last for as long as 20 years when properly installed and maintained.
+In these 20 years, you will significantly reduce your utility bills, generate a large amount of electricity, and provide enough clean energy to benefit your community.

-Conclusively, solar panel maintenance isn’t a very expensive or difficult venture, as long as you follow some simple guidelines, you can power your house efficiently for years without much stress.
+Conclusively, solar panel maintenance isn’t very expensive or difficult; following some simple guidelines, you can power your house efficiently for years without much stress.

 Yes, solar panels are generally very low maintenance.
 They contain no moving parts so there is very little chance that they can be broken or damaged.
 The only maintenance they need is cleaning.
 Dust and dirt need cleaning off as it builds up over time so panels can absorb as much sunlight as possible.
 Luckily, the rain will take care of this for you in most cases.
 You should hire a professional to do the job every 12 – 18 months or if you notice a drop in power production.

 Solar panels do not need a lot of maintenance, they don't break very easily and often will last for a very long time.
 However, they will start to become less effective over the years.
 They decrease in effectiveness by an average of 1% per year.
 This means a solar panel won't become completely redundant for at least 40 years.
 You may wish to replace them sooner should you start to notice a problem with their decreased output.
 Warranties on solar panels are typically 25 years.